28 Sep How to Prepare for a 90 Second Video Interview

 - What did they find were the best aspects of working with your company?

-- Would they recommend your services to other clients?\
+- Would they recommend your services to other clients?

 What about Wardrobe Selection?

 Style your hair in a professional manner.
-There is a time and place for an impressive mohawk & pigtails, it’s called the weekend.
+There are a time and place for an impressive mohawk & pigtails, it’s called the weekend.
 For professional shoots, rather select hairstyles that naturally contour to your face and head shape so they don’t detract from the primary focus.

 Wear make-up you usually wear and feel comfortable in.
-Both ladies and gentlemen may want touch ups prior to a video interview.
+Both ladies and gentlemen may want touch-ups prior to a video interview.
 It’s crucial that as the interviewee, you feel comfortable in your own skin, it translates on camera.
 Opt for a natural look, which you can transition into your next meeting with, sans discomfort.

 DO NOT wear shirts with small stripes and blocks as this creates moving lines on the video, which is very distracting for the viewer.
 You want to captivate your audience with your words, not your blouse.
 To be on the safe side, select two solid colours for your primary items, top, and bottom.